-Most of the readings will be online, either accessible though this web syllabus, or through the course's Sakai website.
-Online readings must be printed out and brought to class.
-You will also have to purchase three books: Connie Willis, Bellwether, William Orem, Across the River, and Arthur Miller, An Enemy of the People.
+Most of the readings will be online, or in a pdf available on the Canvas site.
+Class readings must be printed out and brought to class.
+You will also have to purchase three books: Connie Willis, Bellwether (ISBN: 0553562967, link), William Orem, Across the River (ISBN: 1933896353, link), and Arthur Miller, An Enemy of the People (ISBN: 0140481400, link).

 Attendance is required.
 You may miss three "personal days" for any reason (and I don't want to know the reason).
 After that, your final class grade will drop 1/3 of a letter grade for each additional day missed.
 If you have a valid, documented reason for needing to miss more classes (eg, a valid medical reason) talk to me about that early in the course.
 Chronic or extreme lateness will also not be tolerated, and may count as absences as well.
 The same applies to failure to participate in classroom discussion or activities.

 Print out and read the assigned reading.
 The reading load is designed to be manageable and it should be varied enough to remain fun and interesting.
 If you keep up with the reading, then you can participate actively in classroom discussion and write papers that are engaged and interested.
-In lieu of making you buy a very expensive anthology for the class, most of your assignments are online.
-The assignments that are online must be printed out and brought to class.
+In lieu of making you buy a very expensive anthology for the class, most of your assignments are in the pdf.
+This must be printed out and brought to class.
 I don't want you using your computer in class.
 Reading will be assessed by periodic, unannounced reading quizzes throughout the semester.
 Of course, failing to keep up with the reading is likely to adversely affect other components of your grade besides just the reading quizzes.
 For example, without reading it would be hard to bluff your way through:

 Active participation in discussions.
 This is a seminar-style class, and as such it will be more discussion-driven than other classes you may have taken.
 Every student counts.
 We will learn from each other here, and discover the connections between our course material as a group.
 Discussion skills (framing and supporting a complex argument in real-time, active listening, etc.) are some of the most valuable skills you can take away from an English class.
 If you refuse to participate in classroom discussion, you do yourself a disservice by neglecting these skills, and you do a disservice to your classmates by depriving them of your insights and perspectives.
 Active and regular participation in classroom discussion will therefore be assessed as a significant part of your overall grade.
 Students who contribute thoughtfully to discussion, and who listen respectfully to their classmates, will be rewarded.
 Students who don't contribute, or who attempt to dominate discussions at the expense of their classmates, will not.
 Here's how to prepare for discussion:

 You will notice that there is a web page for the class, which you are reading now.
 This more or less takes the place of both a syllabus and a coursepack.
 You will be required to access this web page throughout the semester, for readings, assignments and other material.
-Some reading assignments will be placed in the “Resources” section of our Sakai website.
 Computer access, internet access, and access to a reliable printer are therefore vital to the class.

 work will probably be submitted to me